Back to Initiatives & Projects List

 ITAKA - Initiative Towards sustAinable Kerosene for Aviation

-ITAKA aims at supporting the development of aviation biofuels in an economically, socially and environmentally sustainable manner, improving the readiness of existing technologies and infrastructures.
+ITAKA is an EC funded research project that intends to support the development of aviation biofuels in Europe, in an economically, socially and environmentally sustainable manner, improving the readiness of existing technologies and infrastructures.

-The objective is to develop a full value-chain in Europe to produce sustainable Synthetic Paraffinic Kerosene (SPK) at a large enough scale to allow to test its use in existing logistic infrastructures and in normal flight operations in Europe.
+The objective is to develop a full value-chain in Europe to produce sustainable Synthetic Paraffinic Kerosene (SPK) at a large enough scale to allow testing in existing logistic infrastructures and in normal flight operations in Europe.

 Type of pathway

 Ministries, national agencies, industry, fuel producers, airlines, NGO